aosabook/500lines/template-engine/chapter.md

 we find an `{% endif %}` tag, we can pop the stack and report an error if it wasn't `'if'` at the top of the stack.

 Now the real parsing begins.
-We split the template text into a number of tokens using a regular expression:
+We split the template text into a number of tokens using a regular expression, sometimes called a regex.
+Regexes can be
+daunting: they are a very compact notation for complex pattern matching.
+They are also very efficient, since the complexity of matching the pattern is implemented in C in the regular expression engine, rather than in your own Python code.
+Here's our regex:

 <!-- [[[cog include("templite.py", first="tokens =", numblanks=1, dedent=False) ]]] -->
 ```